oacore/content/team/viktoriia-borsuk.md

 past: false
 order: 0
 ---
-Design is my passion.
  Creating a design that fits users' needs is my task number 1.
 Deep diving into user research and finding pain points helps me to make better products.